mwbowers/mwbowers.github.io/reference/datagate/datagate-common/xml-element-converter.md

 ---
 title: XmlElementConverter class
-description: Provides methods for converting between XmlElement objects and their string, boolean, and child element representations.
+description: "Provides methods for converting between XmlElement objects and their string, boolean, and child element representations. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides methods for converting between XmlElement objects and their string, boolean, and child element representations.